 HBXL Building Software operates mainly on a national basis in the UK but does have users across the globe.

 HBXL Building Software services the construction industry, focusing on Small-Medium Enterprises who are mainly in the residential market.

 HBXL Building Software is committed to providing a safe, stimulating and pleasant working environment and developing all of our staff to achieve their maximum potential.

 As well as providing comprehensive HR and staff development practices and procedures, we have revised our staff appraisal system and training and development procedures to ensure our employees develop the skills, competencies and qualities needed to succeed and progress their careers now and in the future.
-Details of the staff development practices and procedures can be found in our HBXL Policies and Procedures file, but in summary comprise a commitment to give each staff member time for Continued Professional Development (CPD) and CPD planning procedure that takes into account both the business prerogative and the individual staff member’s personal requirements.
+Moreover, details of the staff development practices and procedures can be found in our HBXL Policies and Procedures file, but in summary comprise a commitment to give each staff member time for Continued Professional Development (CPD) and CPD planning procedure that takes into account both the business prerogative and the individual staff member’s personal requirements.

 We also set up anonymous feedback system to management consisting of a suggestion box in the breakout area, where staff can make suggestions on management process or technique without fear of reprisal.

 We encourage a two way process of ideas and knowledge exchange across departments and all staff.